-SCHOOL GRADING POLICY:
+SCHOOL GRADING POLICY

 Academic Grade Description Grade Pt.
 Value Weighted Grade Pt.
-Value (Honors & AP) 100) Mastery of core content as exhibited by (may include but not limited to) assessment, projects, daily work, participation, critical thinking and analysis, application of learning to new situations, regular attendance.
-4 5

-A high level of competency as exhibited by (may include but not limited to) assessment, projects, daily work, 3 4 participation, critical thinking and analysis, application of learning to new situations, regular attendance.
-"C" (70-79) An adequate comprehension of core content, regular 2 3 attendance.
-"D" (60-69) Minimum performance to receive credit for course, limited 1 1 understanding of core content, does not meet competency to be recommended for college.
+Value (Honors & AP) Mastery of core content as exhibited by (may include but not limited to) assessment, projects, daily work, participation, critical thinking and analysis, application of learning to new situations, regular attendance.
+4 5 A high level of competency as exhibited by (may include but not limited to) assessment, projects, daily work, participation, critical thinking and analysis, application of learning to new situations, regular attendance.
+3 4 \ / An adequate comprehension of core content, regular attendance.
+2 3 Minimum performance to receive credit for course, limited understanding of core content, does not meet competency to be recommended for college.
 Attendance may affect grade.
-Fails to meet minimum competency of core content.
-0 0 (0-59) Attendance may affect grade.
+1 1 "F" (0-59) Fails to meet minimum competency of core content.
+Attendance may affect grade.
+0 0